microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 * Anyone and everyone in the team should be assigned PRs to review.
 * Reviewer should be clear about what is an opinion, their personal preference, best practice or a fact.
 Arguments over personal preferences and opinions are mostly avoidable.
-* Using inclusing language and tone in the code review comments.
+* Using inclusive language and tone in the code review comments.
 For example, being suggestive rather being prescriptive in the review comments is a good way to get the point across the table.
-* For the author of PRs- It's a good practise to thank the reviewer for the review if they have contributed in improving your code or you have learnt something new.
+* For the author of PRs- It's a good practice to thank the reviewer for the review if they have contributed in improving your code or you have learnt something new.
-* Using the Sandiwch technique, for recommending a code change to a new developer or a new customer, sandwich the suggestion between 2 compliments.
+* Using the Sandwich technique, for recommending a code change to a new developer or a new customer, sandwich the suggestion between 2 compliments.
 Something like- "Great Work so far, but i would recommend a few changes here.
 Btw, i loved the use of XYZ here, great work!!."

 ## Responsibility of the author to make code reviews inclusive